gabrielchuv/SE7/Portfolio/BackgroundAndMotivation.md

 If we zoom in even further to understand what causes this food waste, we encounter that 41% of food (by weight) was wasted because it was not used in time, 28% due to personal preference, and 25% because people cooked too much (REF:wrap).
 These are all reasons upon which consumers have agency and could potentially change if properly motivated.
 Therefore, we have decided to focus on increasing consumers’ motivation to waste less.

-Finally, as conveyed by our industry review (link), other alternatives have been unsuccessfully trying to balance solutions that offer both convenience and accuracy.
+Finally, as conveyed by our industry review, other alternatives have been unsuccessfully trying to balance solutions that offer both convenience and accuracy.
 Thus, our final definition of the problem is:

 <b>We will focus on motivating UK studnets to waste less in order to contribute towards the reduction of food wastage coming from UK households.
 At a lower-level, we will attempt to solve the problems of inconvenience and accuracy simultaneously in order to aid with our overlying goal of motivating students.</b>

 ## Bibliography

-1.
+1. pdf
 2. “Sustainability Pathways: Food Loss and Waste.”
 Accessed May 3, 2021. http://www.fao.org/nr/sustainability/food-loss-and-waste/en/.
 3. “FAO - News Article: Food Wastage: Key Facts and Figures.”
 Accessed May 3, 2021. http://www.fao.org/news/story/en/item/196402/icode/.
 4. Our World in Data.
 “Food Waste Is Responsible for 6% of Global Greenhouse Gas Emissions.”
 Accessed May 3, 2021. https://ourworldindata.org/food-waste-emissions.
+5. “World Population Projected to Reach 9.8 Billion in 2050, and 11.2 Billion in 2100 | UN DESA | United Nations Department of Economic and Social Affairs,” June 21, 2017. https://www.un.org/development/desa/en/news/population/world-population-prospects-2017.html.
+6. blank
+7. “World Hunger, Poverty Facts, Statistics 2018 - World Hunger News.”
+Accessed May 3, 2021. https://www.worldhunger.org/world-hunger-and-poverty-facts-and-statistics/.
+8. World Food Program USA.
+“Here Are 8 Facts You Should Know About Food Waste and Hunger.”
+Accessed May 3, 2021. https://www.wfpusa.org/articles/8-facts-to-know-about-food-waste-and-hunger/.
+9. “12.3.1 Global Food Losses | Sustainable Development Goals | Food and Agriculture Organization of the United Nations.”
+Accessed May 3, 2021. http://www.fao.org/sustainable-development-goals/indicators/1231.
+10. Reset - reliable?
+11. pdf
+12. wrap - pdf